oracle-quickstart/oci-arch-ci-cd/README.md

 `oci -v`

-Next, enter the command `oci setup config`
+Next, run the command `oci setup config`

-Press Enter when prompted for directory name to accept the default.
+Press `Enter` when prompted for directory name to accept the default.
 Enter the details about tenancy OCID, user OCID.
 Enter `Y` for `New RSA key pair`.
 Press Enter and accept default options for directories.
 Press Enter when prompted for passphrase so as to leave it blank.

 Verify all the files exists by checking in -> `cd /home/opc/.oci` and then `ls`.

-Also, do `cat config` and make sure all the details about tenancy are correct.
+Also, run `cat config` and make sure all the details about tenancy are correct.

 Now, do `cat oci_api_key_public.pem` and copy the key contents.

 Login to OCI console, go to your profile and user.
 Click on `Add Public Key` and copy paste the contents of the file copied in last step.
-Now make sure the `fingerprint` generated is same as the one in Jenkins server `/home/opc/.oci/nfig` file.
+Now make sure the `fingerprint` generated is same as the one in Jenkins server `/home/opc/.oci/config` file.

 Next, to add sudo user to Jenkins Server, on terminal of logged in Jenkins server, do